pysathq/pysat/web/content/updates.md

 <!-- # Changelog and more -->

+## 25.02.2026 (*1.9.dev1*)

+-   Added Kissat 4.0.4 (thanks to Hosein Hadipour).
+Kissat's wrapper supports no incrementality.
+-   Fixed a minor issue in conflict budgetting in CryptoMiniSat (thanks to Julien Drapeau).

 ## 04.02.2026 (*1.8.dev30*)

 -   Corrected a bug in Cadical195's propagation when an external engine is